Skip to Site Header Skip to Main Content Skip to Footer

 Hot Flashes

 Transform your sleep experience during menopause!
-With Chilipad, an innovative menopause cooling product, you can easily adjust your bed temperature between 55º-115ºF without replacing your mattress.
-Say goodbye to night sweats and hot flashes, and welcome restful sleep.
+With our Cube and Chilipad Dock Pro, an innovative menopause cooling product, you can easily adjust your bed temperature between 55º-115ºF without replacing your mattress.
+Say goodbye to hot flashes and welcome relaxing sleep.

 Night Sweats